aswinvisva/sonnet_generator/README.md

 # Sonnet Generator

 This project generates old english sonnets given a phrase of 15 words to start with.
-This uses Tensorflow and Keras for the LSTM neural network.
+This uses Tensorflow and Keras for the LSTM neural network and was trained with Shakespeare's sonnets.

 An example generated sonnet: